-Woman in texting suicide case was 'intoxicated' by antidepressants, doctor says
+Suicide text trial hears of antidepressant use

 Breggin also reviewed a letter that Roy left for Carter.
 It said Roy was expecting to reach heaven, that he loved her, and that he thanked her for her kindness.
 In the letter he didn't say anything about being bullied.

+A day after Roy's suicide Carter texted him, saying: "Did you do something??!
+Conrad I love you so much please tell me this is a joke.
+I'm so sorry I didn't think you were being serious Conrad please don't leave us like this," according to the text shown in court.

-Two months after Roy's death, Carter texted him that she had raised $2,300 through a softball tournament to raise awareness of mental health issues.
+Two months later, Carter also texted Roy to say that she had raised $2,300 through a softball tournament to raise awareness of mental health issues.

 "She imagines him looking down upon her," Breggin said.